-If our attorney believes your case is a good fit for our firm, we will offer you a retainer agreement.
+If our personal injury lawyer New Orleans believes your case is a good fit for our firm, we will offer you a retainer agreement.
 This is a contract which says we will be legally representing you during your personal injury claim.
 Not only will this authorize us to speak to appropriate parties regarding your claim, but it will also mean you cannot accept a settlement or close a case without contacting us first.
 The retainer will also outline a fee agreement which will be due upon your case settling.
 We do not require an upfront payment of attorney fees, as we work on a contingent fee basis.

 The most important thing that an injured person can do to get the best result from their claim is to be regularly treated by a medical professional.
-This is one thing that our firm cannot do for you, though we can assist you in finding a doctor and setting up appointments.
+This is one thing that our firm cannot do for you, though we can assist you in finding a doctor in New Orleans and setting up appointments.

 We work with several local medical providers including chiropractors, neurologists and MRI technicians who allow us to guarantee the costs of your treatment in place of upfront costs.
 This is one of the many ways we help our clients focus on their recovery, instead of stressing about the immediate effect of their accidents.

-We will be regularly requesting your medical records and may contact you if we notice you are not keeping up with your treatment plan.
+Our New Orleans Personal Injury Lawyer will be regularly requesting your medical records and may contact you if we notice you are not keeping up with your treatment plan.
 In addition to making appointments, it is important that you are forthcoming with information about your physical and emotional symptoms.
 This will all be compiled into medical records used to make a demand from the insurance company or other liable party during the settlement process.
 In some cases, your doctor may be called to make a recorded statement or testify in court about your injuries.

-While you are treating for your injuries, our team will begin investigating and gathering evidence to support your claim.
+While you are treating for your injuries, our New Orleans personal injury lawyer team will begin investigating and gathering evidence to support your claim.
 If you have not already done so, we will set up an insurance claim.
 The first thing we will do is reach out to the insurance company or liable party with a Letter of Representation.
 This informs them that we are representing you in your claim against them and that all communication regarding your claim should go through our office.
 In order to best protect the outcome of your case, you should alert us immediately if the insurance company or defending party contacts you about your case.

 We will also begin gathering supporting documents such as a police report or incident report, medical records for first responders or emergency room visits, and any bills you have received thus far because of the accident you were in.
 In some cases, we will reach out to passengers or other witnesses who were at the scene of your accident.
 We will get their contact information, and speak to them about what happened.
 If any video surveillance is available, our team will investigate the best way to recover it to be used as evidence in the future.